Going Back in Time

 Differences between keto and paleo:

 Paleo diets are not mainly low-carb.
 It focuses on eating foods with fat and protein but doesn’t necessarily avoid potatoes, carrots, sweet potatoes, and other foods high in carbohydrates.
-Keto diets are mainly low-carb, eliminating all starches and sugars, including fruit.
+Ketogenic diets are mainly low-carb, eliminating all starches and sugars, including fruit.
 Most of the carbs on a keto diet come from non-starchy vegetables.

 Paleo diets are not high in fat.
 While the paleo diet in its purest form may have been into foods high in fat, today’s ever-evolving paleo community alters its needs according to the times.
-Keto diets are high in healthy fats; in fact, it is the primary element of low carb as it supports ketosis, or the metabolic process of burning fat for energy versus dietary carbs.
+Ketogenic diets are high in healthy fats; in fact, it is the primary element of low carb as it supports ketosis, or the metabolic process of burning fat for energy versus dietary carbs.

 - If you’re considering starting a paleo ketogenic diet concurrently, you will definitely start seeing positive results within the first 2-3 weeks.